 Though many construction liens are paid before reaching the foreclosure stage, contractors occasionally find themselves stuck without payment for the work done, and without reimbursement for building materials.
-Retaining a Fort Lauderdale mechanic’s lien lawyer serves multiple purposes:
+Retaining a Fort Lauderdale lien lawyer serves multiple purposes:

 - It will show the property owner that you’re serious about collecting.
 In Florida, some delinquent property owners don’t see contractors as a threat until they retain counsel.
 In some cases, simply being contacted by an attorney could jolt them into compliance with their contract as the hint of legal action looms.

 - If the property owner doesn’t respond to the legal demand letter, your Florida construction lien attorney could help you file a lawsuit.

 - Instead of facing the repeated aggravation of attempting to contact the delinquent party yourself, your Broward lawyer will do so on your behalf so you can move on.

 Once a claim of lien is filed in Broward County, the property owner may challenge its validity.
 The amount of the lien and untimely filing are two common reasons a lien could be deemed invalid.

 PAYMENT BOND CLAIMS

 In some private jobs and in contracts involving involving government entities, the lien right – which exists in non-government and non-public construction contracts – is replaced by a construction payment bond under a legal directive known as the Miller Act or Little Miller Act.
 Making a claim against real property in Fort Lauderdale or elsewhere in Broward County as a means of collecting payment that is owed for services and materials, the contractor must file a claim against a payment bond.
 As is the case with a claim of lien, contractors, subcontractors and suppliers are required to prove they’re owed money for their services performed as part of the government contract.